Decipher/presentation-druxt_tome/slides-umami-demo.md

 [Click play]

-This is the Umami Parity project, it's my testing ground and goal posts for the Druxt 1.0 release.

-Let's take a quick walk through of the site __ BRIAN:
-(BRIAN TO SHARE)
-- It's serving Full Statically generated HTML, which Nuxt hydrates to provide client-side navigation.
-- This also allows for Layout components, which provide modern User experience, like the SearchBar.
+The Umami Parity project is a demonstration of the DruxtSite module using the Drupal Umami install profile.

-- The Frontend is hosted on Amazee's Lagoon, however, being Full static allows it to run on services like Netlify and Vercel.
+The site is running Full Static, hosted on Amazee's Lagoon.

-The source code is all available on github, so be sure to check it out.
+Search is using Lunr.
 -->